Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 - [ ] Should print message stating invalid amount when non-number passed
 - [ ] Should print message stating invalid amount when NaN passed
 - [ ] Should print message stating invalid amount when undefined passed
+- [ ] Should print message stating invalid amount when more than 2 decimal places passed

 ## Kanban Board
 ![image](../img/kanban.jpg)